jbampton/ruby-eclipse-cheatsheets-to-dita/README.md

 ![ruby --help](documentation/images/ruby-help.png)

-If you would like to read more in-depth about Ruby type:
+[man pages](https://en.wikipedia.org/wiki/Man_page) hold a lot of information about programs.

 ###man ruby

 ![man ruby](documentation/images/man-ruby.png)

 You can use the up and down arrows to navigate through the man page.
 Press q to quit

-Man pages hold a lot of information about programs and should be your first point of call when trying to understand a program like Ruby

 Ruby also ships with 'ri' a tool used to display information about Ruby Classes, modules and methods from your terminal